The Bank of France reveals that it has planned out eight experiments to study the potential applications of a central bank digital currency (CBDC).

 In addition, Beau notes that the Bank of France is working on an experiment spearheaded by the European Central Bank which explores the possibility of issuing a CBDC to the general public.

-“This autumn, the Eurosystem has adopted a similar hands-on approach for its experiments on a digital euro for the general public, in which we are participating, alongside with the ECB and other Eurosystem central banks.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“This autumn, the Eurosystem has adopted a similar hands-on approach for its experiments on a digital euro for the general public, in which we are participating, alongside with the ECB and other Eurosystem central banks.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action